 Raw or undercooked meat is a perfect host for potentially toxic pathogens if not handled correctly.
 That is why in the US, all of our meat packages are legally required to come with safe-handling instructions.

-When making aerated compost tea at home, there's no labeling involved.
+When making aerated compost tea at home, there’s no labeling involved.
 So, as a homesteader, you need to educate yourself on the risks and create safe handling procedures.
-If you take a little time to know the risks, though, then you're ACT will not be the equivalent of that dirty burger.
+If you take a little time to know the risks, though, then your ACT will not be the equivalent of that dirty burger.

 Safe Handling Procedures for ACT